 This is a one-time fee each year regardless of the number of times a player participates in floorball activities/games or tournaments during that year.
 An Advertising Committee, comprising of Premier Floorball Inc. representative and elected franchisees decide on the best use for this fund.

 ARE THERE ANY ONGOING COST THAT A PREMIER FLOORBALL FRANCHISEE SHOULD BE AWARE OF?

 Yes.
-Like any business a franchise will incur expenses to operate their clubs, tournaments, camps and other floorball activities.
+Like any business a franchise will incur expenses to operate their clubs, tournaments, demonstrations and other floorball activities.
 These expenses can be in the form of space rental fees (i.e. gym or lease rentals), equipment purchases, referee wages, convener commissions, advertising costs, general marketing campaigns, insurance, vehicle expenses, uniforms, office expenses etc.

 IS A PREMIER FLOORBALL FRANCHISEE REQUIRED TO WORK IN THE BUSINESS FULL TIME?

 Being actively involved in a franchise increases the likelihood that the business will deliver superior quality service for players, coaches, officials as well as be managed better so as to sustain growth.

-If, however, Enrollments are below acceptable minimums and/or the quality of operation is under performing or worse, deteriorating to the point of damaging the brand or risking closure, then the franchisee will be required to re enter the daily business operations to curtail any shortfalls or issues that may jeopardize the success of their franchise.
+If, however, Enrollments are below acceptable minimums and/or the quality of operation is under performing or worse, deteriorating to the point of damaging the brand or risking closure, then the franchisee will be required to re enter the daily business operations to cure/curtail any shortfalls or issues that may jeopardize the success of their franchise.

 CAN A PREMIER FLOORBALL FRANCHISE EARN EXTRA REVENUES FROM THIS BUSINESS?

-Sponsorship is also means to extra revenues.
-Many local and national business are seeking advertising outlets to help build their brand, particularly at a community level where they can connect more intimate with their ideal target audience.
+Sponsorship is another means to extra revenues.
+Many local and national business are seeking advertising outlets to help build their brand, particularly at the community level where they can connect more intimate with their ideal target audience.

 CAN I BE ASSURED TO MAKE AN INCOME FROM A PREMIER FLOORBALL FRANCHISE?